AMGAIN/Extended-Euclidean-Algorithm/README.md

 cd extended-euclidean-algorithm
 g++ main.cpp -o eea
 ./eea
-📂 Files
-main.cpp - Main implementation of the algorithm

-README.md - Project description and usage

 📜 License
 This project is licensed under the MIT License.
 Feel free to use and modify it.